rossmerr/terraform-provider-couchdb/README.md

 # terraform-provider-couchdb

-A terraform provider for CouchDB, can be use as a drop in replacement of [nicolai86](https://github.com/nicolai86/terraform-provider-couchdb) provider.
+A Terraform provider for CouchDB, can be use as a drop in replacement of [nicolai86](https://github.com/nicolai86/terraform-provider-couchdb) provider.

 * Support for the CouchDB API v3